SAP-samples/btp-kyma-multitenant-extension/documentation/prepare/test-app-locally/README.md

 ### Prerequisites

-- You have Node.js installed as described in the section [Development Setup](../set-up-local-environment/README.md)
+- You have Node.js installed as described in the section [Development Setup](../../../documentation/prepare/set-up-local-environment/README.md)
-- You have an email account, which can be used to send emails (for example, Gmail)
+- You have a gmail account, which can be used to send emails

 ### Configure Properties